llathrop/Udacity-ML-Capstone-Kaggle-Allstate/Allstate_final_report.md

 - _Has some result or value been provided that acts as a benchmark for measuring performance?_
 - _Is it clear how this result or value was obtained (whether by data or by hypothesis)?_

-The base model for this project is planned as a simple linear regression based on the data, with minimal pre-processing only, and run first with the initial data minus a validation set and once scoring appropriately, submitted for scoring according to the previously mentioned method.
+The benchmark model for this project is planned as a simple linear regression based on the data, with minimal pre-processing only, and run first with the initial data minus a validation set and once scoring appropriately, submitted for scoring according to the previously mentioned method.
 This will provide a definitive measurement of the improvement we see in the final model.

 ## III.
 Methodology
 _(approx. 3-5 pages)_